★ ARCADIA ★ HISTORIC IRRIGATED NEIGHBORHOOD

 What’s My Arcadia Home Worth?

-Arcadia Phoenix Real Estate 12-Month Price Trend
+What Is the 12-Month Arcadia Phoenix Real Estate Price Trend?

-Arcadia Phoenix Real Estate median sale price rolling 12 months ending April 2026.
+Arcadia Phoenix Real Estate median sale price rolling 12 months ending July 2026.
 The trend shows mild appreciation through summer 2025, a soft pullback in late 2025 as inventory grew, and a recovery into spring 2026 as renovated and new-build inventory traded near or above original list.
 Monthly volume is small enough that single trophy transactions can move the median noticeably, so look at the 12-month arc rather than any single point.

-$1.70M $1.55M $1.40M $1.25M $1.10M May Jun Jul Aug Sep Oct Nov Dec Jan Feb Mar Apr 2025 2026 $1.50M $1.42M Arcadia Median Sale Price … Rolling 12 Months
+$1.70M $1.55M $1.40M $1.25M $1.10M Aug Sep Oct Nov Dec Jan Feb Mar Apr May Jun Jul 2025 2026 $1.53M $1.45M Arcadia Median Sale Price … 12-Month Rolling

-Arcadia Phoenix Real Estate pricing spans an enormous range from original-condition Arcadia Lite ranch homes in the $900,000s to fully-rebuilt trophy estates above $7 million on premium Camelback-view lots.
-The $1.5 million median masks four distinct tiers: original-condition entry $900K to $1.3M (largely Arcadia Lite west of 56th Street, smaller lots, partially-renovated mid-century ranches), renovated core $1.3M to $2.5M (the heart of the Arcadia resale market, updated kitchens and baths on quarter-acre irrigated lots), tear-down rebuild $2.5M to $4.5M (custom new builds on existing lots, transitional and warm-modern architectural styles), and trophy estate $4.5M to $9M+ (large lots in Arcadia Proper with mountain views and pool/guest-house programs).
+The Arcadia Phoenix Real Estate tiers: original-condition entry $920K to $1.35M (largely Arcadia Lite west of 56th Street), renovated core $1.35M to $2.55M (the heart of resale activity, updated kitchens and baths on quarter-acre irrigated lots), tear-down rebuild $2.55M to $4.55M (custom new builds, transitional and warm-modern architectural styles), and trophy estate $4.55M to $9M plus (large lots in Arcadia Proper with mountain views and pool/guest-house programs).

-April 2026 closings (the most recent complete monthly data available) included 83 transactions in ZIP 85018, with median sale price of $1.5 million and price per square foot averaging $605.
-Cash purchases run roughly 32 percent of Arcadia Phoenix Real Estate transactions, well above citywide Phoenix at 18 percent.
-Sale-to-list averages 95.2 percent on full-cycle transactions, with renovated homes commonly trading within 2 percent of list and tear-down rebuilds taking 6 to 14 percent off original ask after one or two adjustments.
-Recent notable closings include a $7.2 million new-build estate on Calle Lejos, a $4.85 million renovated ranch on Calle Tuberia, and a $3.45 million Arcadia Proper rebuild on Exeter Boulevard.
-Days on market averages 75 with renovated inventory in the heart of Arcadia moving in under 45 days when priced correctly.
+July 2026 closings (the most recent complete monthly data available) included 76 transactions in ZIP 85018, with median sale price of $1,530,000 and price per square foot averaging $612.
+Cash purchases run 34 percent of Arcadia Phoenix Real Estate transactions, well above citywide Phoenix at 18 percent.
+Sale-to-list averages 94.8 percent across all closed Arcadia inventory that traded, with renovated homes commonly trading within 2 percent of list and tear-down rebuilds taking 6 to 14 percent off original ask after one or two adjustments.

 Arcadia developed in the 1930s and 1940s on land originally cleared for citrus groves, irrigated by the Salt River Project canal system that brought water from the Salt River through the Arizona Canal.
 The original land use produced grapefruit, orange, and lemon groves on quarter-acre to half-acre parcels, many of which transitioned to residential lots between 1945 and 1965 as the citrus industry consolidated.
-The mid-century building boom produced the architectural signature that defines Arcadia Phoenix Real Estate today: single-story ranch homes with low rooflines, exposed roof beams, picture windows facing Camelback Mountain, and large rear yards with mature citrus trees retained from the grove era.

-Arcadia was never master-developed under a single planner.
-Instead, the neighborhood evolved organically through dozens of small subdivisions platted between the 1940s and the 1960s, which is why street grids, lot sizes, and architectural character vary block by block.
 The unifying thread is the Arizona Canal at the south boundary and the irrigation rights that come with most parcels, which have produced 70-plus years of mature shade trees, lawn grass, and surviving citrus in a city otherwise defined by desert xeriscape.
 Arcadia is one of the few Phoenix neighborhoods where lot-by-lot history matters more than subdivision history when valuing a home.

 Arcadia Phoenix Real Estate boundaries are generally understood as 44th Street on the west, 68th Street on the east, Camelback Road on the north (with Camelback Mountain itself extending the de facto northern edge), and the Arizona Canal / Indian School Road on the south.
 Inside that footprint sit three commonly referenced sub-areas:

 • Arcadia Proper: east of 56th Street to 68th Street.
-Larger lots (0.25 to 0.5 acre typical), most intact mid-century ranches, highest pricing tier with median above $1.6 million.
+Larger lots (0.25 to 0.5 acre typical), most intact mid-century ranches, highest pricing tier with median above $1.65 million.

 • Arcadia Lite: 40th Street to 56th Street.
 Smaller lots, tighter setbacks, slightly more affordable entry pricing in the $1.1M to $1.4M range.
 Closer to the dining cluster along Camelback and Indian School.

-Access is excellent.
+Access to Arcadia Phoenix Real Estate is excellent.
 State Route 51 (the Piestewa Freeway) is 5 minutes west via Indian School Road, connecting north to Loop 101 and south to Interstate 10 and downtown Phoenix.
 Sky Harbor International Airport is a 12 to 15 minute drive south on 44th Street.
 Old Town Scottsdale and Fashion Square are 5 to 10 minutes east via Camelback Road.
 Loop 202 and the Salt River Reservations sit due south.
 Cycling and walking along the Arizona Canal Diversion path provides traffic-free east-west connectivity through the entire neighborhood.

-Arcadia Phoenix Real Estate Schools
+What Schools Serve Arcadia Phoenix Real Estate?

 Arcadia Phoenix Real Estate is served by two different school district systems depending on exact address.
-Addresses east of approximately 56th Street feed into Scottsdale Unified District (A district letter grade per ADE FY25), which is one of the strongest district letter grades in metro Phoenix.
+Addresses east of 56th Street feed into Scottsdale Unified District (A district letter grade per ADE FY25), which is one of the strongest district letter grades in metro Phoenix.
 Addresses west of 56th Street feed into Madison Elementary District (B district letter grade) and Phoenix Union High School District (B district letter grade) at the high school level.
 The split confuses buyers regularly, so verify by exact address with both districts before any offer in Arcadia Phoenix Real Estate.

 A